 1. Disengage & Retract Yourself From the Situation

-This may seem counterintuitive as we tend to want to lean into and resolve conflict, but disengaging can mitigate the heightened emotions of the person who is angry and force them to consider the source.
+This may seem counterintuitive as we often tend to lean into and resolve conflict.
+But, disengaging from a situation when you are displacing anger on someone can mitigate heightened emotions and force you to consider the source.

 2. Phone a Friend